Clearances for Those Who no Longer Live in Michigan

 Also, the Secretary of State will only grant a clearance to someone who can prove that he or she actually does live out of state, and will not grant a clearance to anyone who still lives in Michigan, even if they plan to move out of state

 It really translates to this: If you live here, you get a license back.
 If you’ve moved out of Michigan, the Secretary of State cannot give you, as a non-resident, any kind of Michigan license, but can instead release the “hold” created by your revocation.
 In other words:

 - Former Michigan Resident: Only eligible for clearance to get out of state license

 - Current Michigan Resident: Only eligible for restored Michigan license.

-Although less common, I’ve handled license appeal cases for people who have never had a Michigan driver’s license but have picked up multiple DUI’s here, and have had their Michigan driving privileges revoked, which created a hold on their license, even though it cannot exercise any authority over a license issued by another state.
+Although less common, my team and I have handled license appeal cases for people who have never had a Michigan driver’s license but have picked up multiple DUI’s here, and have had their Michigan driving privileges revoked, which created a hold on their license, even though it was issued by a different state.